Charities regulator flags focus on fraud

 “Many of these applications were unable to be assessed during 2022–2023 and were ‘carried over’ into 2023–2024, affecting our ability to meet this measure during the first few months of 2023–2024,” the report found.

-The situation was compounded in early 2024 with a surge in charity applications driven by the ATO self-review changes introduced in the 2021–22 Federal Budget.
+The situation was compounded in early 2024 by a surge in charity applications driven by the ATO self-review changes introduced in the 2021–22 federal Budget.

 Charities are exempt from the changes, which require NFPs with an Australian Business Number (ABN) to lodge an annual self-review return or risk losing their income tax exemption.